Ransomware in 2026

 Recent reports are showing a preference for targeting larger businesses and organisations rather than individual users, probably because they are easier to manage and owners place a much higher value on their data so the rewards are much greater.
 Also the cost of downtime and effort to recover from backup can be more than just paying up for a quick fix.

-The current trend is to not just encrypt ones data, but to download it and threaten to publish the information for anyone to view.
+The current trend is to not just encrypt ones data, but to download it and threaten to publish the information for anyone to view and attack any people whose details are found.

 A worrying development is that non programmers have been using Chat GP to develop code for this and other malware purposes.
 While any use of Chat GP for illegal use is prohibited, and mostly blocked, there are ways around this.